Where to Find Exhibitions in London

 Where: 63 Wells St, Fitzrovia, London W1A 3AE

 “That sounds cool”—pretty much the go-to response for every Somerset House exhibition.
 Some highlights from the last few years?
 Hair by legendary stylist Sam Knight, Good Grief, Charlie Brown (a celebration of Snoopy and Peanuts), The Learned Society of Extra Ordinary Objects and of course, their annual hands-on gaming festival, Now Play This.

 Where: Strand, London WC2R 1LA

 From a quest into the unknown world of sci-fi, to sitting comfortably in the world of iconic Furniture Designers, Charles and Ray Eames, the Barbican delivers on those tell-all-your-mates-about-it exhibitions.
 They’re all about pushing the boundaries of performance, film, music, art & learning, which ticks all the boxes for the kind of exhibitions we want to see.

 Where: Silk St, Barbican, London EC2Y 8DS

 What’s on: https://www.barbican.org.uk/whats-on

 Our hotel’s right next to Hackney Overground, which means, you can make your way around these exhibition spots in no time.
-Looking for a place to stay while you’re visiting?
+Looking for an affordable place to stay while you’re visiting London?
 Book a room with us.